 Christina Athena; The Girl with the Headaches, is a novel about a girl who developed incapacitating migraines at age eleven.
 I have worked (until I got sick) as a headache specialist for 37 years.
 While there have been many books written on headaches, including many biographies, I haven’t seen any works of fiction that capture the disorder well.
 I want to weave a moving story to help the reader to understand what it is really like to be stricken by this horrible disease and to look how society treats you in return.
 I draw from the 10,000+ patients I’ve had the privilege to know and to work with over the years.
 The story ends with the great breakthroughs that have come in 2018-19.
-This novel is almost done and I am in the process of editing.
-This manuscript when to the press today, 10/18/19.
+It is now available and you can order it from Amazon here.

 The first novel, which I’ve been working on for six months and was near completion, is Rock Harbor.
 The inspiration of this book came as I sat in Acme Coffee Shop in Anacortes, Washington two summers ago working on Waters of Bimini.
 Over my shoulder, I kept hearing these fascinating customers coming into the shop and talking to the barista about their personal lives.

 Rock Harbor is centered in a coffee shop in a (mythical) and geologically isolated village in the San Juan Islands.
 The story flows in and around the art of coffee roasting and brewing.
 What happens to the eight characters when a strange man, Winston, comes rowing into the harbor, from the Pacific, and is able to see directly into the most hidden parts of each of their lives?

 A Debut Novel, Waters of Bimini, with an Average of 4 3/4 (out of 5) Stars on Amazon.

 What Readers are Saying: